 - 1 teaspoon salt

 Heat the butter and oil and sauté carrot, celery, onion and mushrooms until soft, about 10 -15 minutes.
 Add the vermouth and cook until almost dry.
 Cool.
 Place the meat in a large bowl and add the egg, herbs, salt and vegetable mixture and mix together.
 Chilling the meat and then using an ice cream scoop with a thumb lever makes it easier to handle and to made the meatballs even.
 Place the meatballs on a roasting pan to catch drippings.
 Bake in a 350 degree oven until fully cooked, about 25 minutes depending on the size of your meatballs.

-Can be served on spaghetti with pasta sauce or on sweet potato or stoke “noodles” with or without Alfredo Sauce (below).
+This can be served on spaghetti with pasta sauce or on sweet potato “noodles” with or without Alfredo Sauce (below).